 Finally, drones present an exciting new opportunity to layer artificial intelligence on top of manual inspection data for more accurate inspections and troubleshooting.
 In addition to cameras, for example, drones might be outfitted with sensors that integrate with SCADA systems and/or PLCs, then using machine learning to flag abnormalities and make the necessary adjustments automatically.

 Perhaps the most intriguing thing about the field of industrial drone inspection is that it’s very much still evolving.
 For innovative individuals, there’s a massive opportunity to discover new and ever-more-impactful ways to use the technology to increase the precision, efficiency, and capabilities of industrial inspection.
-Especially if you’re already an NDT tech or inspector already skilled in one or more industrial inspection methods and techniques.
+Especially if you’re an NDT tech or inspector already skilled in one or more industrial inspection methods and techniques.

 Companies have been using drones to aid in their inspection efforts for several years now, but the coronavirus pandemic has pulled this inspection method to the forefront.